Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Level: 6
 Sphere: Summoning
 Range: 35
-Duration: 10 turns
+Duration: Special
 Casting Time: 9
 Area of Effect: Special
 Saving Throw: None

 This spell summons an Erinyes to serve the Pain.
-She has 48 HP, 15 Thac0, AC 0, can only be damaged with weapons +2 or better, strikes twice per round and each hit drains one level of the target.
-The devil is also immune to poison, fear, stun, charm and confusion.
+While summoned, there's a chance that the devil will escape from the summoner's control and turn against <PRO_HIMHER>, unless <PRO_HESHE>'s under the effect of Protection From Evil.
+This chance starts at 5% and increases by another 5% every turn until it reaches 100% after 20 turns, when the spell expires.
+Only one Erinyes can be summoned at time.

 ====================================================================================================================================================================